Biology Requirements

 Honors Program in Biology

 Biology majors with a minimum cumulative grade point average of 3.5 at the end of the January term of the junior year or with permission of the department are eligible to apply for the Biology Honors Research Program during spring registration of the junior year.
-Honors research projects will earn a total of seven to nine credits (typically eight) and will be conducted during each semester of the senior year (and may include Jan Plan).
-Completion of the honors program will include a written thesis, an oral presentation at the Colby Liberal Arts Symposium, and successful completion of an oral examination given by the student’s honors committee.
+Honors research projects will earn a total of seven to nine credits (typically eight) and will be conducted during each semester of the senior year (and typically include Jan Plan).
+Completion of the honors program will include formation of a thesis committee consisting of a faculty sponsor and two other experts, a written proposal to the department faculty (due in the spring of junior year), an interim report (due by Thanksgiving recess), a written thesis, an oral presentation at the Colby Liberal Arts Symposium, and successful completion of an oral examination given by the student’s honors committee.
 Successful completion of the honors program will result in the degree being awarded with “Honors in Biology.”